 The lamps in some houses, particularly in later years, had pilot lights which were alight all the time and which delivered the gas through a narrow tube.
 This tube was usually made to weave and curve in exactly the same way as the main supply pipe, so that it looked like part of the decoration, as in the photo below.
 Such lamps could look very pretty, particularly when they were in a group arrangement.

-The gas for the lamps in most rooms of the house came in through a pipe from the centre of the ceiling.
-In the scullery the gas came from a pipe in the wall.
+The gas for the lamps in most rooms of the house came in through a pipe from the centre of the ceiling, as shown in the above labelled photo, and some had the pipe in the wall.